yatowoo/dbase/README.md

 ```

 ### Priming the Database
+You need first to prepare the database in order to run the example.

-In the ** /src ** directory one can found the macros to prime the database with some example
+In the **/src** directory one can found the macros to prime the database with some example
-qa data-files.
+Sts sensor Qa data-files.
 ```bash
 > cd macros
 ```